mbarhate21-stack/AI-QA-Agent/README.md

 | Boundary       | P3       |
 | Positive       | P4       |

-This demonstrates a basic **risk-based testing approach**, where higher-risk scenarios are executed before lower-risk scenarios.
+This demonstrates a basic **risk-based testing approach**, where higher-risk scenarios are considered before lower-risk scenarios.

+> **Note:** The priority model is a demonstration of risk-based prioritisation and can be extended with business impact, likelihood, severity, and production risk.

 ---

 ## 📊 QA Reporting

-The project generates professional QA reports containing:
+The project generates structured QA reports containing:

 * Requirement
 * Execution status